-The Cowboys have shown their ability to move their top playmakers like Micah Parsons around on defense.
+The Dallas Cowboys have shown an ability to move top playmakers, like Micah Parsons, around on defense.
 This versatility starts with defensive coordinator Dan Quinn and his usage of Parsons.
+In the video above, Hall of Fame coach Bill Cowher discusses the difficulty for opponents game-planning for Parsons, a player whom the Cowboys can build around on defense.

 Bill Cowher, a Hall of Fame Head Coach, discusses the actions of future Hall of Famer Head Coach Bill Belichick, who has drawn some scrutiny on his back-and-forth process of deciding his offensive playcaller.